ido745/ChessAI/README.md

 ## ⚡ Move Generation

-Move generation is implemented with the efficient **Magic Bitboards** technique, enabling O(1) lookup for sliding piece attacks.
+Move generation is implemented with the efficient **Magic Bitboards** technique, enabling O(1) lookup time.

 > 🧠 *Magic Bitboards are a method to transform board occupancy into fast, pre-computed attack sets using bitwise operations and “magic” hash multipliers.*
 Learn more at: [ChessProgramming.org/Magic_Bitboards](https://www.chessprogramming.org/Magic_Bitboards)